flokk.

 Museo Taurino de la Real Maestranza

-The historic bullring on Paseo de Cristóbal Colón offers guided tours of its stunning baroque interior, costume collections, and painted portraits that give older kids a genuine window into an art for
+The historic bullring on Paseo de Cristóbal Colón offers guided tours of its stunning baroque interior, costume collections, and painted portraits that give older kids a genuine window into an art form central to Andalusian identity.
+The tour is about 45 minutes and works well as a midday activity before the heat peaks.

 culture